nono6493/overlays/README.md

 	* Bubble Bobble (Taito) - Based on the original cabinet bezel
 	* Carnival (Sega/Gremlin) - Original including some elements from the cabinet bezel.
 	* Caveman Ninja (Data East) - Original including some elements from the cabinet bezel.
+	* Double Dragon (Taito) - Original including some elements from cabinet bezel.
 	* Express Raider (Data East) - Based on the original cabinet marquee
 	* Jungle King (Taito) - Based on the original cabinet bezel
 	* Mikie (Konami) - Based on the original Century flyer